 Top-rated DVD Creator that Supports DVD+R, DVD-R, DVD-RW and DVD+RW

-After learning about the difference and comparison, here we would like to recommend you the best DVD creator software in case you need to create DVD disc.
-With VideoByte DVD Creator, you can create local videos from computer or download and makes online movies to various DVD types, like DVD-R, DVD+R, DVD-RW, DVD+RW, DVD-5, DVD-9, etc. and play them on any DVD player.
-Besides, it can create personalized DVD menu with various menu templates.
+After learning about the difference and comparison, here we would like to recommend you the best DVD creator software in case you need to create a DVD disc.
+With VideoByte DVD Creator, you can create local videos from a computer or download and makes online movies to various DVD types, like DVD-R, DVD+R, DVD-RW, DVD+RW, DVD-5, DVD-9, etc, and play them on any DVD player.
+Besides, it can create a personalized DVD menu with various menu templates.

-What's more, you are allowed to add audio tracks, subtitles and chapters to DVDs.
+What's more, you are allowed to add audio tracks, subtitles, and chapters to DVDs.
 Please note that DVD-/+R are write-once formats and DVD-/+RW are rewritable.
-But VideoByte DVD Creator cannot erase DVD-/+RW discs, only support to replace with writing new content.
+But VideoByte DVD Creator cannot erase DVD-/+RW discs, it only supports to replace with writing new content.

-How to create playable DVD with VideoByte DVD Creator
+How to create a playable DVD with VideoByte DVD Creator

 Step 1.
-Insert a blank DVD-R, DVD+R, DVD-RW, DVD+RW, DVD-5 or DVD-9 disc into your DVD drive and open VideoByte DVD Creator on your computer.
+Insert a blank DVD-R, DVD+R, DVD-RW, DVD+RW, DVD-5, or DVD-9 disc into your DVD drive.
+Then, open VideoByte DVD Creator on your computer after finishing the installation.

 Step 2.
-Click on the "Add Files" button and select video file you want to write on the DVD.
+Click on the "Add Media File(s)" button and select the video files you want to write on the DVD.

 Step 4.
-Click "Audio Track" or "ABC Subtitle" button to choose or add audio track for your video.
-You are able to modify parameters like volume, latency, encoder, bitrate, channels, etc. After that, you can click on "Subtitle" tab to add subtitles to your DVD.
+Click the "Audio Edit" button to choose or add an audio track for your video.
+You are able to modify parameters like volume, latency, encoder, bitrate, channels, etc. After that, you can click on the "Subtitle" tab to add subtitles to your DVD.